matrix-io/matrix-documentation/docs/Alexa/MatrixCreator.md

 ---

 ### Step 2: Override ALSA configuration
-On your RaspberryPi home: `/home/pi` edit `.asoundrc` file and put this (If your prefer, make a backup):
+Matrix creator has 8 individual channels and one more with delay and sum algorithm.
+You can configure one mic on your RaspberryPi home: `/home/pi` editing `.asoundrc` file and put this (If your prefer, make a backup):

 ``` javascript
 pcm.!default
 {